White Sox vs. Mariners Player Props Betting Odds

-Player prop bet options for Ty France, Luis Robert and others are listed when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Saturday (first pitch at 4:10 PM ET).
+Player prop bet options for Ty France, Andrew Vaughn and others are available when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Sunday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!